pohmann/csi-grissom/README.md

 # CSI: Grissom

-An analysis framework for answer user control-flow queries.
+An analysis framework for answering user control-flow queries.
 The techniques were originally proposed in

 > P. Ohmann, A. Brooks, L. D'Antoni, and B. Liblit.